 Probably one of the most important points to get the shape right is the placement of the rice!
 First, cut the nori in half and place it on a flat surface with the rough side facing upwards.

-Place the rice just left of the middle of the nori.
-Spread it to make a right angled triangle shape, the longest side of the triangle will travel from the bottom left corner to the top of centre of the nori.
+Place the rice just left in the middle of the nori.
+Spread it to make a right-angled triangle shape; the longest side of the triangle will travel from the bottom left corner to the top of the center of the nori.

-If you've done it correctly there will be an empty triangle on the top left like the picture above.
+If you’ve done it correctly, there will be an empty triangle on the top left, like in the picture above.

 Use your finger to spread a thin layer of wasabi through the middle of the rice (optional).